sreitich/sreitich.github.io/_posts/2025-7-11-projectile-prediction-4.markdown

 ![Projectile detonating in the same location across multiple machines]({{ '/' | absolute_url }}/assets/images/per-post/projectile-prediction-4/movement-rep.png){: .align-center}

-Using a custom movement replication variable may seem like a wild micro-optimization (it kinda is), but there are a few other changes we want to make to the built-in movement replication code, which are made easier by this.
-For example, we ignore the movement replication on non-owning simulated proxies (the clients that didn't fire the projectile), since their projectile will be intentionally behind due to being rewound.
+Using a custom movement replication variable may seem like a wild micro-optimization (it kinda is), but there are a few other changes we want to make to the built-in movement replication code which are made easier by this.
+For example, we ignore the movement replication on non-owning simulated proxies (the clients that didn't fire the projectile), since their projectile will be intentionally behind due to being rewound (which we'll look at later).

 ## Hit Detection